 While stem cells are getting all the attention, exosomes are just as important, if not more important, in the development of healthy tissue.

 There are a few common “tools” in regenerative medicine.
 Platelet rich plasma (PRP), placental or amniotic tissue, cord blood, bone marrow concentrate, stromal vascular fraction (fat tissue) and exosomes.
 There are pros and cons to each of these sources of regenerative cells.
 Of these tools, only bone marrow and SVF (fat derived tissue) contain mesenchymal stem cells.
-While cord blood has a small amount of mesenchymal stem cells, it is minimal compared to fat tissue.
-The other problem with cord blood and amniotic tissue is that they are allogenic, meaning that they are not from the patient’s own body and many forms contain DMSO which can be toxic to the central nervous system.
-They are from another source, which carries some risk, as previously discussed.
+Bone marrow has a much lower concentration of stem cells than fat, has a much higher risk of infection, and is quite painful.
 Adipose tissue are superior to the other sources of stem cells because they are harvested directly from the patient’s own body, and have the highest number of mesenchymal stem cells and growth factors.

 It is obvious that fat tissue is the best source of stem cells due to the high number of stem cells found in this tissue, and the fact that it is the patient’s own cells.
 The most superior combination of therapies is the use of stem cells in combination with additional exosomes, which is the optimum combination.